Do irrotational water waves remain irrotational in the limit of a vanishing viscosity?: Mathematical formulation and numerical approximation

-In both cases, the initial free surface is chosen as a cosine wave of finite amplitude $A=0.1$, sufficient to yield a non-linear behaviour while preventing wave breaking.
-We prescribe the initial normal velocity $\vect{u}_0\cdot \hat{\vect{n}}$ on the interface, corresponding to the first order solution of the water waves equations \cite{johnson}.
-The initial velocity potential is then computed solving the Laplace equation.
-Simulations have been carried out with values of the Reynolds number ranging from $Re = 10^2$ to $Re = 10^5$.
-The size of the domain is set to $L = 2\pi$.
+In both cases, an irrotational initial condition is chosen.
+The initial interface $\vect{\gamma}_i(t=0)$ is chosen as a simple cosine wave of finite amplitude $A$.
+The initial velocity $\vect{u}(t=0)$ is built from an initial potential $\phi_0$ computed by solving Laplace's equation.
+The normal derivative of $\phi_0$ on the initial free surface corresponds to the first order solution of the water waves equations (see \textit{e.g.} \cite{johnson}, chap.
+2),